jgarff/rpi_ws281x/README.md

 If the audio device is still loading after blacklisting, you may also need to comment it out in the /etc/modules file.

+On headless systems you may also need to force audio through hdmi Edit config.txt and add:

+    hdmi_force_hotplug=1
+    hdmi_force_edid_audio=1

+A reboot is required for this change to take effect

 Some distributions use audio by default, even if nothing is being played.
 If audio is needed, you can use a USB audio device instead.